Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Stochastic networks

-where we used the fact that the nodes of the hidden layer are independent.
+where we used the fact that the nodes of the hidden layer are independent and so the covariance of $\Phi^0(x)$ is diagonal.
+Once we will have established that the limit of infinite width leads to a Gaussian output, its mean and covariance will be given by the limit $n\to\infty$ of the above expressions.

-We conclude by stating some rigorous results whose proofs are postponed to the appendix. \begin{prop} Fix an input $x$, let $Z(x)\sim\mathcal N(M(x), Q(x))$ and denote as $\Cc$ the class of measurable convex subsets of $\R^q$.
+We now state some rigorous results.
+The next proposition (see Appendix \ref{app:proofs} for the proof) builds on a central limit theorem for triangular arrays, due to \cite{bentkus:lyap_bound}. \begin{proposition} For any fixed input $x$ and width $n$, define $M(x)$ and $Q(x)$ as in \eqref{eq:M} and \eqref{eq:Q}.
+Let $Z(x)\sim\mathcal N(M(x), Q(x))$ and denote as $\Cc$ the class of measurable convex subsets of $\R^q$.
+Let $F$ be defined as in \eqref{eq:net}.
 Then

-where $\kappa\leq 4$ is an absolute constant and
+where $\kappa< 4$ is an absolute constant and